International trade, investment and employment as indicators of economic globalisation

-In Figure 3, the ratios of exports to imports for 2015 are presented.
-The aggregate value for the EU-28 was 1.04 and 11 out of the 28 Member States had a ratio of more than 1, indicating that their exports were bigger than their imports.
-Of the larger Member States, Germany had the highest ratio of 1.6.
-The number of countries with a ratio below 1 has increased from 6 in 2014 (not shown here) to 17 in 2015.
+In Figure 3, the ratios of exports to imports for 2016 are presented.
+The aggregate value for the EU-28 was 1.08 and 22 out of the 28 Member States had a ratio of more than 1, indicating that their exports were bigger than their imports.
+For the 6 Member States with more imports than exports in 2016, the ratios however remain in the range between 0.9 and 1, showing the differences are less than 10 %.

 Foreign direct investment (FDI)

-Figure 4 shows the development of direct investment stocks in the EU by countries from outside the EU (inward FDI) and of direct investment stocks by EU Member States in countries outside the EU (outward FDI) for 2008–2014.
+Figure 4 shows the development of direct investment stocks in the EU by countries from outside the EU (inward FDI) and of direct investment stocks by EU Member States in countries outside the EU (outward FDI) for 2008–2015.
 Both inward and outward investment grew steadily relative to GDP.
 Outward investments remained higher than inward investments for the whole period showing the EU's role as a net investor in the world.